 - Be congenial but draw the line at long intimate conversations that could lead to awkward situations once you deplane (we’ve all been there)

-- I recommend when traveling internationally, to arrange for transportation from the airport ahead of time.
+- I recommend to arrange for transportation from the airport ahead of time.
 Don’t necessarily rely on grabbing a taxi or Uber.

 - When I flew solo into London last year, I arranged for a car to meet me at Heathrow.
 Check with your hotel, most have car services they can arrange an airport pickup.
 Ask what the set rate is and be sure to check if they take credit/debit cards or if you need to bring local currency.